adeagbaje/adeagbaje/README.md

 # Adekunle Agbaje

 A Microsoft Certified Data Analyst with a strong background in Business Intelligence, Data Analytics, and Customer Services.
-I am currently building expertise in Analytics Engineering.
+Currently building expertise in Cloud Computing and Analytics Engineering.

 You can check out my LinkedIn profile on https://linkedin.com/in/adeagbaje/